nathanhack/redisbadger/README.md

 Currently, this repo is a WIP.
 Some commands are partial implementations.
 If a command needs to be completely implemented or if a new command is wanted, put in a feature request via Issue tickets or put in a PR both are welcomed.

-## Currently working Redis commands:
+## Current implemented Redis commands:

 * BgRewriteAOF
 * DbSize